Retrospective Sailing is a great game for teams to play who wish to reflect collectively and identify improvements.

 For the exercise teams need a large sheet of paper, I like A0 (or whiteboard or similar) on which they can draw a boat and stick post it notes to.
 Each member of the group will need post its and pens.
 2 colours of post it notes are ideal, one for sails / anchors and one for improvements.

-TIP – It’s important not to give the team a template boat but let them draw their own, this gives ownership and buy in to the activity, drawing the boat also helps to act as an icebreaker and get all of the group participating and on the boat.
+TIP – It’s valuable not to give the team a template boat but let them draw their own, this gives ownership and buy in to the activity, it also helps to create a safe creative space for the team to be open and all contribute.
+Drawing the boat helps to act as an icebreaker and get all of the group participating and on the boat.
 Encourage all members of the group to pick up a pen and add to the picture.
+Encourage the addition of extra features to their picture, sunshine, fish, sharks or icebergs, ask gently if the additions represent anything particular or just doodling for fun.

 At any point should a member of the group wish to they can add another note to the mission, these often are identified when the team begin to talk about their sails and anchors next, equally post it notes can always be removed or amended, clarified or replaced as the game continues.
 The boat can be saved and revisited as part of sprint reviews, where sails and anchors can be reviewed, rescored, removed, new sails and anchors added.

-Step 4 – Add Sails and Anchors – ask the teams again using post it notes to add sails and anchors to their boat.
+Ask the teams again using post it notes to add sails and anchors to their boat, make sure everyone has post its and a pen.

 Sails represent things going well, what’s good, and what is putting the wind into their sails.